Behind the rising stock price, a neglected listed company worth tens of billions is quietly turning around.

 The first new path comes from the switch at the resource end.

 As the controlling shareholder has obtained large - scale natural gas mineral resources in Sichuan, low - cost and stably supplied natural gas has begun to become a core resource that can be internally allocated.
-In response to this change, the natural gas chemical industry has been incorporated into Wankai's clearer industrial plan.
+In response to this change, natural gas chemical industry has been incorporated into Wankai's clearer industrial plan.

 In December 2025, Wankai announced an investment in the construction of a project with an annual output of 100,000 tons of oxalic acid, becoming the first foothold for this resource system.

-It is precisely the characteristics of "different starting points, different cycles, and different demands" that make the oxalic acid business line the first new business variable with real independent pricing significance in Wankai's business structure.
+It is precisely these characteristics of "different starting points, different cycles, and different demands" that make the oxalic acid business line the first new business variable with real independent pricing significance in Wankai's business structure.

 New path 2: Recycled materials breaking out of the petroleum system